Spinal Cord Injury Claims

 - To promote and facilitate neural recovery

 As each spinal injury is completely unique, so too are the rehabilitation programs as they will be customised to cater for each patient’s level of injury.
-A rehabilitation program helps patients set achievable goals with a view to increase their quality of life as well as their emotional and physical health.
+A rehabilitation program helps patients set achievable goals with a view to increasing their quality of life as well as their emotional and physical health.

 A rehabilitation program does not just refer to physical therapy, but rather an entire regime that includes a variety of emotional support, counselling and skill-building exercises as well.